 - recommendations that the final order should be specific in identifying the companies or businesses where permission is being granted.
 The application must be company or business specific so the court can make an informed decision about each entity and to avoid giving general permission to use a name

 - anything else that is directly relevant to the application

 The court will consider all the information provided to it.
 It may also ask the liquidator for a report into the circumstances leading to the insolvency and the extent (if any) of the applicant’s apparent responsibility for its doing so (rule 22.3).
 The result of the hearing may be that the court:

 - gives permission for the applicant to use the prohibited name

 - gives permission, but imposes one or more conditions

 8. How to complain about somebody who is using a prohibited name

 We will acknowledge and consider your complaint.
 Where appropriate we will remind the director of the rules and ask that they correct the situation in one of the ways mentioned above.
-If appropriate we will forward the complaint to our Criminal Enforcement Team, or in Scotland to the Crown Office and Procurator Fiscal Service, to consider whether a criminal investigation should commence.
+If appropriate we will forward the complaint to our Legal Services Directorate or in Scotland to the Crown Office and Procurator Fiscal Service, to consider whether a criminal investigation should commence.